mn113/react-testrunner-mockup/README.md

 - The top-level component, `<TestRunner>`, fetches the test state from a static JSON file
 - The `<TestRunner>` also tracks related app state and all of the functions which can change it.
 - Top-level functions are passed down to the necessary child components to call back with.
 App state is propagated down through props in the classical React way.
-- I'm not in love with the functions-as-props pattern, and would prefer to migrate to a Pub-Sub or event-driven pattern using a third-party library.
+- I'm not in love with the functions-as-props pattern - if I had time I would try migrating to a Pub-Sub or event-driven pattern using a third-party library.
-- The navigation functions are overly complex as I ended up using the section and item identifier strings as keys, rather than a number-based indexing.
+- The test navigation functions are overly complex as I ended up using the section and item identifier strings as keys, rather than a number-based indexing.
+In TAO this is backend anyway.
 - No pre-made third-party components apart from icons from [`react-icons`](https://react-icons.netlify.com)
-- PropTypes used, but not required
+- `PropTypes` used, but not required

 ### Styles